mastodon/documentation/content/en/methods/filters.md

 : String.
 A keyword to be added to the newly-created filter group.

 keywords_attributes[][whole_word]
-: String.
+: Boolean.
 Whether the keyword should consider word boundaries.

 <!-- TODO: Remove when https://github.com/mastodon/mastodon/issues/21727 is fixed
 keywords_attributes[][id]